o-ran-sc/nonrtric-plt-sme/capifcore/README.md

 To run the Core Function from the command line, run the following commands from this folder.
 For the parameter `chartMuseumUrl`, if it is not provided CAPIF Core will not do any Helm integration, i.e. try to start any Halm chart when publishing a service.

     ./capifcore [-port <port (default 8090)>] [-secPort <Secure port (default 4433)>] [-chartMuseumUrl <URL to ChartMuseum>] [-repoName <Helm repo name (default capifcore)>] [-loglevel <log level (default Info)>] [-certPath <Path to certificate>] [-keyPath <Path to private key>]

+Use docker compose file to start Keycloak:

+    docker-compose up

 To run CAPIF Core as a K8s pod together with ChartMuseum, start and stop scripts are provided.
 The pod configurations are provided in the `configs` folder.
 CAPIF Core is then available on port `31570`.